hwayne/lets-prove-leftpad/coq/README.md

 about a prefix and suffix, but additionally, since it is an inverse of the top function in our implementation (++), it made proving easy.

+In the end, we only need this one lemma about cutn (that `cutn n` is like an inverse to (++)) and one lemma about the relationship of `max` and plus/minus.
+Early attempts used lemmas that described slightly more complicated interactions between (++) and the pair of functions, firstn, skipn.
+In general, looking for inverse pairs of functions seems to be a valuable technique.

 Throughout the world of machine-assisted theorem proving, it seems that the cultivation of a very well-defined, recombinatory library of lemmas is essential to having short proofs as well as automatable proofs.
 The leftpad